Tej-Solution-Pvt-Ltd/Bujau-Rider-Privacy-Policy/README.md

 # Privacy Policy
 Tej Solution Pvt.
-Ltd. built the Bujau Rider app as a Free app.
+Ltd. built the Bujau Rider and Bujau app as a Free app.
 This SERVICE is provided by Tej Solution Pvt.
 Ltd. at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.